rhonalejandro/multidb_query_executor/README.md

 3. Ensure you have PHP and a web server (such as Apache) installed on your system.

+4. Verify that SQLite3 is enabled in your PHP configuration:
+   - Open your `php.ini` file (location may vary depending on your system).
+   - Look for the line `;extension=sqlite3` and make sure it's uncommented (remove the semicolon at the beginning if present).
+   - If the line doesn't exist, add it: `extension=sqlite3`
+   - Save the changes and restart your web server.

-4. Configure your `config.json` file with your database credentials:
+5. Configure your `config.json` file with your database credentials:
    ```json
    {
        "Connection1": {